python/cpython/Doc/library/html.rst

    Convert the characters ``&``, ``<`` and ``>`` in string *s* to HTML-safe sequences.
 Use this if you need to display text that might contain such characters in HTML.
-If the optional flag *quote* is true, the characters (``"``) and (``'``) are also translated; this helps for inclusion in an HTML attribute value delimited by quotes, as in ``<a href="...">``.
+If the optional flag *quote* is a truthy value, the characters (``"``) and (``'``) are also translated; this helps for inclusion in an HTML attribute value delimited by quotes, as in ``<a href="...">``.